-The descendants of one of the first families to settle in Northern California in the 1850s still live near Davis and call UC Davis their home.
+The descendants of a family that settled in Northern California in the 1850s still live near Davis and call UC Davis their home.
 Donald (Don) McBride ’66 and 14 of his family members, spanning three generations, graduated from UC Davis with a total of 16 degrees.

 “Lately, I see UC Davis mentioned more in the news because of its educational expertise and reputation of being a beautiful, friendly campus,” said Don, a Cal Aggie Alumni Association Life Member.
 “It’s easy for me to recommend UC Davis to my friends with grandchildren who are looking for colleges because of my time spent at the university and growing up in the Sacramento Valley raising sheep.
 UC Davis feels like home because it smells like the old homestead.”

 The smell of animals was how UC Davis, previously called University Farm, was most well known in 1905.
 Don’s ancestors completed non-degree programs offered at University Farm in the 1930s; however, Don’s family history in California begins far before the university existed.

 Three Generations of Aggies

 Jonathan, Don’s great grandfather, travelled to California from Ohio with his brothers in 1850 during the gold rush.
 In 1856, Jonathan moved to the Sacramento Valley and later established a homestead on a quarter section of land under the Homestead Act of 1862, located in the Tremont District of Solano County.
 Jonathan and his wife Caroline had several children, including Alvin, who took over the farm and started the UC Davis lineage.

 Alvin’s three children, Jean, Jack and Dorothy, were all associated with University Farm.
 Jack completed a two-year agriculture certificate program in 1935 along with Jean’s husband, Thomas McBride.
 Dorothy’s husband, William B. Davis, earned three degrees and spent most of his career working at UC Davis.